0xProject/0x-protocol-specification/v2/coordinator-specification.md

   "signatures": [
     "0x1cc07d7ae39679690a91418d46491520f058e4fb14debdf2e98f2376b3970de8512ace44af0be6d1c65617f7aae8c2364ff63f241515ee1559c3eeecb0f671d9e903"
   ],
-  "expirationsTimeSeconds": [1552390014]
+  "expirationTimeSeconds": 1552390014
 }
 ```

 - `signatures` - the coordinator signatures required to submit the 0x transaction
-- `expirationsTimeSeconds` - when the signatures will expire and no longer be valid
+- `expirationTimeSeconds` - when the signatures will expire and no longer be valid

 Usually a single signature will be returned.
 Only when someone requests to batchFill multiple orders from the coordinator that were created with different supported feeRecipientAddresses, will this return a signature per feeRecipientAddress involved.